How To Use Pesto From A Jar With Pasta? (Easy And Delicious)

 spoiled rancid pesto

-It is pretty easy to identify if pesto has cone bad.
+It is pretty easy to identify if pesto has gone bad.
 Here are a few things to look out for.

 Throw it away if you notice any of the following: